LoL DPS items guide - Core equipment for Damage Dealers

 Passive: Basic attacks grant bonus attack speed up to 48% and every third hit deals an additional ‘phantom hit’.

 Builds up rage stacks which grand additional Attack Speed and on hit effects.
 As this is a hybrid item that combines Magical Damage and Physical Damage it should be used on heroes who can benefit from both like Master Yi or Kayle.
-This can be extremely deadly item if completed early in the game.
+This can be an extremely deadly item if completed early in the game.

 Nashor's Tooth: 80 AP, 50% Attack Speed, 20% Cooldown Reduction